aornota/redneck/src/md/2000 Opening bids/2100 1-level opening bids/2110 1NT opening/- 1NT opening -.md

 > {| s:84 h:AQJ6 d:J932 c:KQ7 --shape --hcp |}

-A balanced hand with a "good" 12 HCP - TODO-NMB... - that should be opened {1NT}:
+A balanced hand with a "good" 12 HCP - decent 5-card suit with good intermediates and 2 quick tricks  - that should be opened {1NT}:

-> TODO-NMB...
+> {| s:A9 h:J84 d:QT2 c:AJT97 --shape --hcp |}

 A balanced hand with a "bad" 12 HCP - 4333 and "quacky" with poor intermediates and only 1 quick trick - that should be opened [{1D}](#1D_opening) instead: